 |

-hope one day to make a difference in the breed by being known for quality and
+hoped to make a difference in the breed by being known for quality and

 is "good enough", it's about what home will be thrilled with the dog and which